 The contemporary use of the concept of knowledge economy is most often attributed to Peter Drucker.
 In his 1969 book he noted that 'knowledge had become a fundamental driver of society. . .
 We have moved from an economy of goods to an economy of knowledge' (pp. 242-9).
 He drew on earlier work by Friedrich Hayek, in his 1948 study, The Use of Knowledge in Society.
 Further development of the knowledge economy concept has been done by scholars working on what has been called new growth theory, which strengthened the ascendency of the view of knowledge as a critical factor in economic growth.
-Paul Romer, best known of the new growth economists, noted that, 'knowledge is the basic form of capital.
-Economic growth is driven by the accumulation of knowledge' (1990, p.
+Paul Romer, best known of the new growth is driven by the accumulation of knowledge' (1990, p.
 80).
 The World Development Report of 1999 expressed the relationship as follows: